jacorbal/pynfact/doc/api/md/document-syntax.md

     This is [my other post](/posts/2020/03/11/my-other-post)

-**NOTE**.
+#### Future versions improvements

 In future versions, there will be an easy way to reference other internal posts and pages by writing:

   * `this { linkpost file_name_of_post }{alt name}`
   * `this { linkpage file_name_of_post }{alt name}`

 or, links to categories or tags:

   * `this tag: { linktag tag_name }{alt name}`
   * `this cat: { linkcat cat-name }{alt name}`

 As well of including text from other files using:

   * `{ source media/files/lipsum.txt }`
   * `{ source media/files/data.c }`